free4fun/scripts/urls-text-to-pdf/README.md

 ## License

-This script is licensed under the GNU General Public License v3.0 or later.
+This script is licensed under the GNU Affero General Public License v3.0 or later.
 See [LICENSE](LICENSE) for details.

 ---